IstatCooperation/CSProDashboard/README.md

 It is also possible to create a war file that can be deployed on a servlet container such as Tomcat.
 Simply modify the maven build profile to DashboardWar.

+A detailed guide to install the dashboard is available in the doc folder

 ## Acknowledgement
 The team responsible of [Census and Survey Processing System (CSPro)](https://www.census.gov/population/international/software/cspro/)